-The energy source is a photovoltaic cell, and the storage element is a standard Li-ion battery cell.
+The energy source is an RF source, and the storage element is a standard Li-ion battery cell.
 The radio communication makes use of a transceiver that operates from a 3.3 V supply.
 A microcontroller supplied by a 1.8 V supply controls the application.